Emergency Withdrawals

 2. Watch utilization - Prefer vaults with <85% utilization

-3. Understand ADL - Know if vault has ADL protection
+3. Understand ADA - Know if vault has ADA protection

 4. Emergency reserves - Keep some funds outside vaults